 If these injuries are caused by the negligence of another party, they can — and should — be held accountable for their actions and compelled to cover the cost of resulting damages including loss of income, medical expenses, and pain and suffering.

-If you’ve been the victim of a catastrophic injury through the negligence of another party, please contact our McAllen catastrophic injury lawyers today.
+If you’ve been the victim of a catastrophic injury through the negligence of another party, please contact our McAllen injury lawyers today.
 We will sit down with you, discuss the particulars of your individual case, and help you determine the next, best step for you and your family.